SirMely/Grinter-House-Mock-Up/README.md

 Hello, This is my Mock Up for a non profit organization.
-For now this will be my "need help" sort of thing.
-Honestly like a community prodject so I can implement peoples ideas when I need help!
+I am currently trying my best to become a Junior Web Developer by the end of the year!
+So that's all I have to say..